What Is an Equitable Remedy? Everything You Need to Know

 Total Nonperformance by Breaching Party

 If nonperformance occurs, the party that did not breach the contract is entitled to restitution.
 If a job is completed and the party does not pay, the restitution amounts to the contract price.
 If the job is not complete at repudiation, the contractor can sue for the market value or the appreciated value of the project.
-If property can be returned, the court usually orders the breaching party to do so.
+If the property can be returned, the court usually orders the breaching party to do so.

 Calculating the interest on restitution can be a challenge.
 The court has discretion in this matter.
 If a doctor performs lifesaving services, for example, the benchmark would be the market value of medical care and not the value of the patient's life.

 If you need help with equitable remedy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.